Lecture 1. Introduction

 For me as a FOSS enthusiast and an academician,

-- OpenFOAM being open-source is just nice.
+- OpenFOAM being open source is just nice.
 I feel good about it.
 I believe that, for the advancement of science and technology, source codes and information in general should be shared.
 I am not saying that the OpenFOAM community is doing it perfectly, but they are trying.
-Up to now I have used OpenFOAM mostly "as it is", but in the future I want to make code modifications, so having access to its source code will be more critical.
+In my research and teaching activities I am using OpenFOAM both as it is, and also by modfying its source code.

 - OpenFOAM's steep learning curve is not much of an issue for me because I have time to experiment and learn.
 But this may reduce the productivity of my students, especially if I cannot guide them properly.
-Poor code documentation is an important barrier for code development, both for me and my students.
+Incomplete user and developer documentation can be an important barrier for them.

 - With the aim of being user friendly, CFD software are including more and more black box practices in their usage.
-For example, some of the new commercial CFD software releases are advertised to have single click, automated mesh generation.
-These are not necessarily useful practices for an inexperienced engineer trying to learn how to do CFD correctly.
-In OpenFOAM due to the lack of this user-friendliness, you are forced to dig deep a bit in every step of the solution and although this takes some time, it can also be a good learning experience.
-I see it as an advantage.
+For example, some of the new commercial CFD software releases are advertised to have single click, automated mesh generation or some come with AI support.
+These are not necessarily useful practices for an inexperienced student or engineer trying to learn how to do CFD correctly.
+In OpenFOAM, due to the lack of this user-friendliness, you are forced to dig deep a bit in every step of the solution, and although this takes time, it can also be a good learning experience.
+I see this as an advantage.

 1.5 The Issue of Having No Graphical User Interface (GUI)